Wuhai: Cuisine

-There is a Mongolian style theme park built in the north-western part of the city.
-It offers authentic Mongolian-style dining in a traditional Yurt restaurant, camel rides and other activities.
-Desert Fun park is also located further north, offering dune cart rides, quad biking, dune jeep riding, etc.

-A fair number and variety of local bars and clubs are located around the city, among them "100% Night Club", "Huang Kang" (daily life rock music by band "Fu Sha"), "V8 Bar" (popular dance music), and "Music Kitchen" (mix of professional and amateur life music performances).

-A Colombian coffee house, called "The Plow Coffee" serving a selection of domestic and foreign coffees is located one block to the South-East of the central "People's Square" serves as a trendy and modern hang-out for foreigners and locals.

-A large number of KTV (Karaoke) style bars are widely available around the city and enjoy a great popularity among locals.
+Western restaurants, serving a variety of foods catering for the European and American tastes are also available.

-Recreation and Sports
+Recreation and sports

-A number of very modern gyms with an average membership fee between $40 to US$60 per months are available for use in the city center and other convenient locations.
+A number of very modern gyms with an average membership fee between $40 and US$60 per months are available for use in the city center and other convenient locations.
 Shi Ji Yuan Hotel offers good 25m swimming pool facilities (attendance fee around $2.
 No lifeguard).
 A modern round mini-stadium building, located in the middle of town, offers new tennis and basketball playgrounds as well as some ThaiJi and KungFu classes.

 Mountain climbing is extremely popular activity among the locals and foreigners alike.
 There is a long mountain ridge located to the south-east of the city, a short walk away from its SE corner.
 Mountain peaks range from 400m AGL to 700m AGL and take approximately 1 to 2 hours to conquer, depending on your physical abilities.
 Beginner level climbers are likely to enjoy this hike.
 For the more advanced mountaineers, the highest peak to the south of the city is standing almost 1000m AGL tall and may be a little more challenging to climb.
-City charges no fees for mountain-climbing activities and welcomes anyone to try.
+The city charges no fees for mountain-climbing activities and welcomes anyone to try.

 A full-size western-style bowling alley is located in the NW part of the city, near a central street roundabout.
-Alley features a full bar, computerized score-keeping system and costs 12 yuan per game in the evening and 3 yuan in the morning, before 12:00.